A dental implant is a small fixed titanium screw that is surgically inserted into the site of a missing tooth.

 Dental implants have become an important part of modern dentistry, with millions of people already benefiting from them.
 Implants can provide you with outstanding aesthetic, functional, and long term results in the right situations.
 Whether your looking to replace a missing tooth, a few or all your missing teeth, or sick and tired of loose dentures, implants may be for you.

-If you are missing one, a few or all your teeth, or even if you have loose dentures, call (08) 9308 7145 to arrange a consultation today with Trinity Dental @ Heathridge.
+If you are missing one, a few or all of your teeth, or even if you have loose dentures, call (08) 9308 7145 to arrange a consultation today with Trinity Dental @ Heathridge.

 A dental implant provides many advantages over other tooth replacement options.
 In addition to looking and functioning like a natural tooth, a dental implant replaces a single tooth without sacrificing the health of adjacent teeth.
 The other common treatment for the loss of a single tooth, a tooth-supported fixed bridge, requires that adjacent teeth be ground down to support the bridge increasing the chance of root treatment and possible tooth loss in the long term.